nginxinc/nginx-gateway-fabric/docs/developer/implementing-a-feature.md

 # Implementing a Feature

-This section provides guidance on implementing new features in the project.
+This document provides guidance on implementing new features in the project.
 Follow the recommended steps and best practices to ensure a successful feature development process.

 > **Note**